 Click on the slide box below to view in full screen mode

 Background Information for Teachers

 - Dancing Salmon Home Video Clip: Chief Sisk – Current Situation (7:24)

-Ceremonies mark the beginning and end of the Run4Salmon, and public gatherings including concerts and informational events take place en route.
+Ceremonies marked the beginning and end of the Run4Salmon, and public gatherings including concerts and informational events took place en route.

 - Students mark the progress on their California Watershed maps

 - How many miles have been covered from the start to the run’s current location?